Residential Buildings Research Staff

 B.S.
 Architectural Engineering, Kansas State University

 Stacey joined NREL in 2009.
 She has a diverse background in engineering design, construction project management, and energy consulting.
-Stacey is a research coordinator for the Building America Program.
+Stacey provides technical leadership and research management for the Building America Program.
 Her research efforts include performance testing and analysis for both new and existing homes.

 Prior to joining NREL, Stacey worked as the energy manager at the U.S. Air Force Academy.
 She also owned and operated her own residential energy consulting firm.
 Stacey is a licensed Professional Engineer (PE) and a Certified Energy Manager (CEM).